vaylvn/vaylbot-documentation/README.md

 - [Default Commands](guide/default-commands.md): Learn about the default commands included with Vayl.
 - [Custom Commands](guide/custom-commands.md): Configure custom commands to be used during your stream.
 - [Discord Webhooks](guide/discord-webhooks.md): Learn how to integrate both Twitch and Discord.
+- [Redeems](guide/redeems.md): Learn how to add automations from channel point redeems.
 ---